strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 0.8 - 2020-07-23 =
+* ENHANCEMENT: Updated webpack configuration to use wp-scripts package.
+* ENHANCEMENT: Added an 'edit' link if user is viewing their own profile.
+New filter added 'pmpromd_member_profile_action_links'.
+* ENHANCEMENT: New hooks added to templates - 'pmpro_member_profile_before', 'pmpro_member_directory_before' and 'pmpro_member_directory_after'.
+* ENHANCEMENT: Removed semi-colon from field label where it was automatically being displayed.
+User's now can manually add this in if needed.

 = 0.7 - 2020-04-30 =
 * SECURITY/ENHANCEMENT: Update NPM packages to latest version to resolve vulnerability issues.